LN-Zap/zap-iOS/docs/INSTALL.md

 1) Run `./setup.sh` to download the required frameworks.

-2) Run `bundle install` to install dependencies located in the `Gemfile`.

-3) Run `bundle exec pod install` to install dependencies located in the `Podfile`.
+2) Run `bundle exec pod install` to install dependencies located in the `Podfile`.
 This command guarantees that the version of CocoaPods specified in the `Gemfile.lock` is used to `pod install` the dependencies listed in the `Podfile.lock`.

+3) That's it!
+Make sure to open `Zap.xcworkspace` rather than `Zap.xcodeproj` so you're using the Xcode file with the integrated Pods.

 ---